Munros intro Map

 In addition to Munros, there are also Munro Tops and Murdos.
 Munro Tops are summits that are over 3,000ft, but considered to be a subsidary top of a nearby Munro.
 There are currently 227 Munro Tops.
 Murdos are Scottish hills over 3,000ft with a minimum drop of 30 metres on all sides - all Munros are Murdos, but not all Munro Tops are Murdos.
 There are 442 Murdos.

-If you're starting off hillwalking or thinking about munro-bagging, then have a look at the easiest Munro walks.
+If you're starting off hillwalking or thinking about Munro-bagging, then have a look at our page with the easiest Munro walks.

-See all the Munros and other hills on a clickable map.
+See all the Munros and other hills on an interactive map.

-Download a list of all the munros ready for you to tick off !
+Download a list of all the Munros ready for you to tick off (in Excel format) !

-Scottish Mountaineering Club's Munro page - lots of information on munros and a list of all the munroists, many with photos
+Scottish Mountaineering Club - has a section with lots of information on Munros and a list of all the Munroists (people who have 'compleated' all the Munros), many with photos.

 Charlie Campbell's website - details his record set in 2000.